microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-sensor.md

     python3 app.py
     ```

-    You should see sunlight values being output to the console.
-Cover and uncover the sunlight sensor to see the values change:
+    Sunlight values will be output to the console.
+Cover and uncover the sunlight sensor, and the values will change:

     ```output
     pi@raspberrypi:~/nightlight $ python3 app.py